 The current trading price of BHC stands at $36.70 as of September 8, 2021, at 19:49 PDT.

 Technology has revolutionized every walk of life, and the healthcare sector has also not been immune to these revolutionary advancements.
 WELL, Health Technologies is a harbinger of technological innovation and are also involved in acquiring digital assets.
 Furthermore, as Canada’s largest chain of outpatient medical clinics, WELL has the required scale and expertise to grow even further.

 WELL maintains a diverse portfolio, but its expertise is more pronounced in healthcare software development and communication platforms.
 The company also received the KLAS 2021 Award for Best Patient Outreach.

-With a completely transparent and easy to access financial record, WELL healthcare stocks are an easy buy.
+With a transparent and easy-to-access financial record, WELL healthcare stocks are easy to buy.
 In 2021 Q2, WELL reported a staggering 484% YoY and 615% growth in adjusted profits.
 These numbers are a testament to the trajectory of WELL Inc.

 The stock pricing of any company heavily relies on its future ventures.
 WELL has started penetrating deep into the coveted US healthcare market.
 With the proposed acquisition of WISP, WELL Inc will become a leader in the healthcare technology sector, further welling up the market cap and valuation.

 WELL has maintained healthy weekly volatility (5%) over the past year.
 The Covid pandemic also failed to jitter the rock-stable WELL stocks.
 As a result, WELL exceeded Canadian healthcare’s overall return of 19.1% and outperformed the market competitors.
 At the time of writing, WELL is trading at $8.06; the price curve is expected to maintain an upward trend for the next couple of years.

 Sernova Corp (TSXV:SVA)